Choose another writer in this calendar:

 those whose world died in the war.
 Ningen

-No Longer Human) was an attack on the traditions
+No Longer Human / A Shameful Life) was an attack on the traditions

 of Japan, capturing the postwar crisis of Japanese cultural identity.

-Framed by an epiloguen and prologue, the story is told in the form
+Framed by an epilogue and prologue, the story is told in the

-three notebooks left byŌba Yōzō, whose calm exterior hides his tormented soul.
+three notebooks left by Ōba Yōzō, whose calm exterior hides his

 "I never personally met the madman who wrote these notebooks..." begins